sheldonucr/ucr-eecs168-lab/lab3/README.md

 * Second week: Check off your 1-bit full adder layout (DRC, LVS should be okay) and post-simulation

-* Three week: Check off your 4-bit full adder layout (DRC, LVS should be okay) and post-simulation
+* Third week: Check off your 4-bit full adder layout (DRC, LVS should be okay) and post-simulation

+* Fourth week: Extra work time in case you cannot finish within 3 weeks, you should have everything checked off by the end of this week's lab

 ### Next lab